 Taavi Madiberk is the Co-Founder and Chief Executive Officer at Skeleton Technologies.
 His business development, sales and marketing and company management skills have been instrumental in setting-up and driving growth.
 He has been the driving force for excellent customer traction, (the company counts as customers European Space Agency and several Tier 1 automotives), business strategy (leveraging the advantage in materials technology to energy storage cells and modules), product development and fundraising from venture capital, private equity and public sources in German, Estonian and EU level.
 Mr Madiberk brings knowledge from the IT, locomotive and NGO sectors from his experience prior to Skeleton Technologies.
 Among other Board positions he has served as the youngest ever Chairman of the Supervisory Board in Estonian Railways Ltd (AS Eesti Raudtee) from 2012-2014 the national railway.
 He also served as a Member of the Supervisory Board of RKAS in 2014, an Estonian state-owned real estate company with over 400 M EUR of assets.

-Dr. Sebastian Pohlmann is the Head of Cell Development at Skeleton Technologies.
+Dr. Sebastian Pohlmann is the VP of Automotive and Business Development at Skeleton Technologies.
 He has been working on ultracapacitor technology for over 8 years and obtained his PhD from the University of Münster, Germany and has so far authored and co-authored 8 publications on ultracapacitor technology.
 During his time at Skeleton Technologies, Dr. Pohlmann and his team have developed the highest energy density ultracapacitors to date.

 Oliver Genz is the Head of Quality at Skeleton Technologies.
 With 20+ years working experience in Microelectronics and Medical Device industry he has a strong background in process engineering and quality management of high volume series production.
 Before joining Skeleton, Mr. Genz held lead positions in production quality assurance at Infineon Technologies and supplier quality assurance at Roche Diagnostics.